Handset makers scurry to join Year of the Phablet

-SINGAPORE/HONG KONG (Reuters) - Call it phablet, phonelet, tweener or super smartphone, but the clunky mobile phone - closer in size to a tablet than the smartphone of a couple of years back - is here to stay.
+SINGAPORE/HONG KONG, Jan 7 (Reuters) - Call it phablet, phonelet, tweener or super smartphone, but the clunky mobile phone - closer in size to a tablet than the smartphone of a couple of years back - is here to stay.

 A surprise hit of 2012, it is drawing in more users, more handset makers and is shaping the way we consume content.